What Does It Mean for AI to 'Learn'?

 2. Pattern Analysis (Learning Process)

-The AI model extracts features from the data and identifies patterns tailored to the AI model's purpose.
+Once preprocessed data is fed into the AI model, the learning process begins.
+The model extracts features from the data and identifies patterns relevant to its task.

-• Data Input: Input the email text into the model (algorithm).
+Data Input: The email text is fed into the AI model.

 3. Storage of Learned Information